 You can go on a tour to see the local ethnic villages, where visitors can get a good understanding of the traditions and beliefs practiced by the local people.

 This is also known as the Phnom Svay and is about 2 km west of Ban Loung provincial town.
 This is a large statue of a reclining Buddha that was built in 1994.
 You will find the statue on top of the mountain.
 While at the bottom of the mountain is Wat Isana Rattanaram.

 The temperature at the top can be cool, regardless if it is the hot or dry season.
-It might be worth being some extra clothes to keep you warm.
+It might be worth wearing some extra clothes to keep you warm.